 In this study, we directly compared neural activity of subjects while they either continuously rated or did not rate their evaluations of a specific subjective topic, thus separating rating behavior from differences in task-related instruction.
 In line with previous research comparing continuous online rating to passive viewing, we found that expressive engagement elicits greater activation and more similar neural dynamics in regions associated with attention, sensory integration, and self-monitoring.
 Unlike previous research which task subjects with rating emotions and found no differences in emotion responding regions, we also found some evidence to suggest that social processing regions (i.e. FFG, TPJ, TP, pCUN) did demonstrate differential activation as a consequence of this change in focus.
 This is likely a natural consequence of the demands of the task: having a constant visible reminder of your goal likely motivates subjects to focus more closely on details to inform their ratings than they might otherwise.
 Nonetheless, these findings underscore the importance of carefully considered study design and the variety of options available to neuroimaging researchers interested in incorporating more dynamic, feature-rich stimuli into their projects.

-Methods
+Materials and Methods

 Participants.
 Forty (40) subjects were recruited for a neuroimaging study on decision-making from the greater Philadelphia area between May 2022 and June 2023.
 Five subjects were excluded for reasons including excessive head motion (1), prior familiarity with the stimulus (1), and technical issues resulting in incomplete data (3).
 The 35 remaining subjects (N female = 20, N male = 15) ranged in age from 18 to 44 years (median age: 22 years; mean age: 24.5 ± 5.5 years).
 Eleven (11) subjects reported never having had previous MRI experience before and 5 reported having been imaged five or more times.
 All other subjects varied in their levels of past MRI experiences.
 Approximately 54.3% of our sample identified as non-Hispanic white, 5.7% white of Hispanic origin, 31.4% Asian, and 8.6% Black.
 All participants possessed normal or corrected-to-normal visual acuity, were not color blind, and were free of significant psychological, neurological, and developmental disorders.
 We did not use handedness as eligibility criteria, but did document it and use it as a regressor where appropriate.
 Four of the thirty-five eligible subjects identified as left handed and all others were right handed.
 All participants provided written informed consent as approved by a local Institutional Review Board.